Everything you need to build a broadcast control room

 Broadcast control rooms create a centralized hub for production crews so that they can be in one room easily communicate with each other.
 Enabling the production team to see everything that is going on in the main room, on the event screens and on the live streams.
 Some broadcast control rooms integrate multiple rows of monitors on each desk, while others use video walls.
 But the specific needs of the company, the requirements of its users and the purpose of the room will inform its design.

-Before you start thinking about specifications and buying any broadcast console out there, lets first look into the room itself.
-To know the number of consoles that your organization plans on setting up, you should consider the size of the control room, the number of users working in the same room, the type of equipment used (CPUs, KVMS, Monitors).
+Before thinking about specifications and buying any broadcast console out there, first consider the room itself.
+To know the number of consoles an organization plans on setting up, considering the size of the control room, the number of users working in the same room, the type of equipment used (CPUs, KVMS, Monitors), is paramount.
 Essentially, it is more efficient to start with the macro-environment in mind and move towards the end-user.

-Afterwards, once you have an idea of the number of broadcast consoles you need, the number of users and the general layout of the room, and you must make sure that you respect the ergonomic clearences for a control room, you can start looking into the furniture itself.
-Consider your options, such as the types of desk, its capabilities, the shape and even the equipment.
+Afterwards, once there is an idea of the number of broadcast consoles needed, the number of users and the general layout of the room, and make sure that to respect the ergonomic clearences for a control room, start looking into the furniture itself.

 For example, some broadcast control rooms will require their studio to have flexibility in production, audio mixing, live switching, graphics, router control, storyboarding, automation in audio, lighting, and control systems.
 Some of the applications include production control rooms (PCR), television broadcast studios, studios, rack rooms, audio control rooms, and editing consoles.
 For that you will need different types of consoles, each suited for a particular task.